CRH surge leads Britain's FTSE to modest gains

 bottom is, but I think other airlines are in the same boat,"

-an 8 percent jump in oil prices on Friday on a record weekly
+following an 8 percent jump in oil prices on Friday on a record

-drop in U.S. oil drilling.
-They reversed an early fall to gain
+weekly drop in U.S. oil drilling.
+They reversed an early fall to

 "Crude oil prices are still much higher than their levels at